 3. Loss of Top Talent

 When executives hoard talent, they don’t recognize how they might be limiting the career growth for those A players.
 If you keep them pinned down in their current role, they can’t rise to take more senior positions.
 Top performers don’t appreciate this, and if you slow them down, they’ll simply leave the company for better opportunities.
 I’ve heard people say things like: “You might own this job, but I own my career.”
 They can create their own promotion at any time by leaving.
 So, by limiting a performer, you can cost the company top talent.

 Ideally, your executives and managers will all embrace the notion that a key part of their job is to both develop talent and then share it unselfishly with the rest of the organization.

 I remember a company I worked with where the CFO was a prime example of this dynamic in action.
 Bart was just phenomenal at developing A players, which made his team a ripe target for other departments hunting for talent.
-But whenever these A players got offers to move inside the company, Bart was happy to let them chase those opportunities, because he trusted his ability to develop their successors.
-In fact, Bart loved seeing his protégés succeed throughout the organization, because he knew they were helping drive the company’s growth forward.
-Over time, most of the key leadership in the company had started with Bart.
+But whenever these A-players got offers to move inside the company, Bart was happy to let them chase those opportunities, because he trusted his ability to develop their successors.
+In fact, Bart loved seeing his protégés succeed throughout the organization because he knew they were helping drive the company’s growth forward.
+Over time, most of the key leaders in the company had started with Bart.